madidina/PriceImpact/README.md

     * 'Row' of the bid in the file , 'Offer_Row' = row of the offer in the file OR 'Row' of the offer in its file, 'Offer_Row' = empty

 ### 2nd step
-In this step we will focus on specific values of the spread (Spread = Bid - Ask)
+In this step we will focus on specific values of the spread (Spread = Ask - Bid)

 * **LO_creation.py**
   * *function combinaison* output LO_File.csv: \['Time','Bid_Price','Bid_Volume','Offer_Price','Offer_Volume' \]